Insider’s Guide to Uppingham

 Thinking of planning an overnighter or a weekend away?
 You don't need to venture far to have fun.
 Here is your Muddy guide to the best places to eat, drink, stay and play in Uppingham, Rutland.

-Namely, Uppingham.
-This small but beautiful market town is charming and compact filled with old stone buildings, period properties, a pretty High Street and overwhelmingly friendly locals (some 6,000 of them).
+Case in point, Uppingham.
+This small but beautiful market town is charming and compact filled with delightful old stone buildings, period properties, a pretty High Street and some 6,000 friendly locals.

 Make a beeline for these local favourites.